wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * Greater operational efficiency
    <br /><br />

-PROTIP: Each new paradigm comes with new problems.
+PROTIP: However, each new paradigm comes with new problems.
 And the problem with dynamic services is that it depends on legacy networking connecting services.
-Legacy networking assumes use of static IP addresses manually configured rather than dynamic service names automatically discovered and registered.
+Legacy networking assumes use of <strong>static IP addresses</strong> manually configured rather than dynamic service names automatically discovered and registered.

+<a name="EnterpriseLicense"></a>

+## Free Open Source vs. Enterprise

+Consul is available free open-source.

+<a target="_blank" href="https://www.consul.io/docs/enterprise">Consul Enterprise</a> can be licensed <a target="_blank" href="https://aws.amazon.com/marketplace/pp/prodview-dpe4zzqvo27n4">on the Amazon Marketplace</a>
+at $8,000 per year for 50 nodes and bronze support.
+It adds:

+A. <strong>Authenticate using OIDC</strong> identity provider (such as Okta) instead of ACL tokens

+B. Enhanced <strong>Audit logging</strong> to better understand access and API usage patterns

+C. Better Resilency from <strong>Automated Backups</strong> of Consul state to snapshots

+D. <strong>"Redundancy Zones"</strong> for adding read capacity (with "non-voting nodes") to handle high load traffic Scalability

+E. <strong>Automatic Upgrades</strong> ("Autopilot" feature) of a whole set of nodes at once vs. one at a time

+F. Enable <strong>Multi-Tenancy of tenants</strong>  using Admin Partitions as "Namespaces" (Segmentation to separate different teams within a single Consul datacenter).

+G. The "consul-terraform-sync" (CTS) module <strong>broadcast changes</strong> recognized, then update Terraform code dynamically for automatic resources reconfiguration.
+This decreases the possibility of human error in manually editing configuration files and decreases time to propagate configuration changes to networks.

+H. Support <strong>complex Network Topologies</strong> across regions between Consul datacenters (with "pairwise federation").

+I. <strong>Policy enforcement</strong> using <a target="_blank" href="https://www.consul.io/docs/agent/sentinel">Sentinel</a> extend the ACL system in Consul beyond the static "read", "write", and "deny" policies to support full conditional logic during writes to the KV store.
+Also integrates with external systems.

 <a name="SolveLegacy"></a>

 ## Consul solves legacy mismatches

 In my presention to come, I'll be showing several concerns that Consul solves:

-   1. Developers now spend too much time coding network communication logic in each program.
-   1. Kubernetes does not check if a service is healthy before trying to communicate.
-   1. Traffic is blindly sent based on static IP addresses without identity authentication
-   1. Network departments now spend too much time connecting static IP addresses.
-   1. Kubernetes does not encrypt communication between services.
-   1. That does not meet "Zero Trust" mandated.
-   1. Kubernetes does not provide a way to communicate with databases and cloud service outisde Kubernetes.
-   1. Load Balancers are a single point of failure.
+   A. "East-West" (internal) Load Balancers are a single point of failure.
 So an alternative is needed for them.

+   B. Traffic is blindly sent based on static IP addresses without identity authentication (a violation of "Zero Trust" mandate).
+   C. Developers now spend too much time coding network communication logic in each program (for retries, tracing, secure TLS, etc.) - mTLS.

+   D. Developers now spend too much time requesting permissions to be defined based on IP addresses.
+   E. Network departments now spend too much time connecting static IP addresses for internal communications among services.

+   F. Kubernetes does not check if a service is healthy before trying to communicate.
+   G. Kubernetes does not encrypt communication between services.
+   H. Kubernetes does not provide a way to communicate with databases and cloud service outisde Kubernetes.
    <br /><br />

 Here's how Consul solves these problems.